 · 1 teaspoon coconut oil or ghee

-· 2 teaspoon rose water or cardamom powder or saffron strands
+· 2 teaspoons rose water or cardamom powder or saffron strands

 1. Blanch 6 to 7 dried figs and raisins in hot water.

 4. Heat coconut oil in a pan.
 Add white sesame seeds on a low flame.
-Stir and sauté till the sesame seeds crackle and their color changes.
+Stir and sauté until the sesame seeds crackle and their color changes.

 5. Add desiccated coconut, ground dry fruits and sauté for 3 to 4 minutes on low flame